bclynch/pomb-old/README.md

 - Need way to edit trips and junctures!
     - Probably just flesh out user dashboard a little with a btn to open up modal and edit
-- Add name of user with link on gallery modal
 - infinite scroll hub page
 - Flesh out user profile - Would be nice to have stats for countries visited + % of world etc
 - Mobile usage!
-- Add to data model for likes
+- Add to data model for likes - in progress
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - AWS domain email for S3 + RDS
 - Currently trying to get application online